BaibhavTiwari/ethracker/readme.md

 ## How It Works
 1. The user runs the tool from the terminal and provides a transaction hash as input.
-2. The tool connects to an Ethereum node using a Web3 library (e.g., Web3.js or Ethers.js).
+2. The tool connects to an Ethereum node using a Web3 library (Web3.js)
 3. It fetches the transaction details using the `getTransaction` method.
 4. The retrieved data is formatted and displayed in the terminal.